jlrickert/zet/docs/106/README.md

 sudo hdiutil detach "/Volumes/Lando ${VERSION}"
 ```

-Once everything is installed x86 emutation may need to be enabled if
+Once everything is installed x86 emulation may need to be enabled if
 using apple silicon.
 To enable go into the settings in docker and enable
-*Use Rosetta for x86/amd64 emulation on Apple Silicon*.
+_Use Rosetta for x86/amd64 emulation on Apple Silicon_.
 This is found in
 features in development.

 An alternative installation is with brew.
 This is initially what I tried